 The course is composed of three levels, the Certificate in Higher Education, Diploma in Higher Education and the BA (Hons) degree.
 Students are expected to pass one level of study before progressing to the next level, though each level can form a self-contained qualification which can be taken separately if desired.
 Each level consists of 120 credits of study.

 For information about the modules included in this course please click here.

-For course fees please click here.
+For undergraduate course fees please click here.

 Assessment is by a variety of methods to help develop a range of different skills including essays, portfolios, formal examinations, presentations, placement reports, role plays and research projects.

 You must achieve either at least 96 UCAS points including a minimum of CC at A level or equivalent (e.g. MM at BTEC Diploma), or a total of 88 points from a maximum of 3 A levels.

 Access Students can achieve the requirements with the following combination of Distinction, Merit and/ or Pass grades at level 3 achieved from a completed Access course.
 96 UCAS Points: D21-M3-P21; D18-M9-P18; D15-M15-P15; D12-M21-P12; D9 M27-P9; D6-M33-P6; D3-M39-P3; D0-M45-P0.

 You can find out find out what UCAS Tariff points are and how many points your qualifications are worth here https://www.ucas.com/undergraduate/what-and-where-study/entry-requirements/ucas-tariff-points.

 A level (or equivalent) in a humanities/social science related subject and 5 GCSEs at grade 4/C or above including English at 5/C or above, or recognized equivalents are also required.